-VRF and VSL Justifications - PRC-026-1, R1 Proposed VSL Lower Moderate High Severe The responsible entity identified an Element and provided notification in accordance with Requirement R1, but was less than or equal to 30 calendar days late.
-The responsible entity identified an Element and provided notification in accordance with Requirement R1, but was more than 30 calendar days and less than or equal to 60 calendar days late.
-The responsible entity identified an Element and provided notification in accordance with Requirement R1, but was more than 60 calendar days and less than or equal to 90 calendar days late.
-The responsible entity identified an Element and provided notification in accordance with Requirement R1, but was more than 90 calendar days late.
-OR The responsible entity failed to identify an Element or to provide notification in accordance with Requirement R1.
+VRF and VSL Justifications - PRC-026-1, R1 Proposed VSL Lower Moderate High Severe The responsible entityPlanning Coordinator identified an Element and provided notification in accordance with Requirement R1, but was less than or equal to 30 calendar days late.
+The responsible entityPlanning Coordinator identified an Element and provided notification in accordance with Requirement R1, but was more than 30 calendar days and less than or equal to 60 calendar days late.
+The responsible entityPlanning Coordinator identified an Element and provided notification in accordance with Requirement R1, but was more than 60 calendar days and less than or equal to 90 calendar days late.
+The responsible entityPlanning Coordinator identified an Element and provided notification in accordance with Requirement R1, but was more than 90 calendar days late.
+OR The responsible entityPlanning Coordinator failed to identify an Element erin accordance with Requirement R1.
+OR The Planning Coordinator failed to provide notification in accordance with Requirement R1.
 NERC VSL Guidelines Meets NERC's VSL Guidelines-There is an incremental aspect to the VSL for tardiness and a binary aspect for failure.
 The VSL is entity size-neutral because performance is Element-driven and not by the total assets which an entity may have awareness over.
-FERC VSL G1 Violation Severity Level Assignments Should Not Have the Unintended Consequence of Lowering the Current Level of Compliance The proposed VSL does not lower the current level of compliance because the requirement is new.
-FERC VSL G2 Violation Severity Level Assignments Should Ensure Uniformity and Consistency in the Determination of Penalties Guideline 2b: The proposed VSL does not use a nerefore, this criterion does not apply ony ambiguous terminology, thereby so of similar penalties for similar violation upporting uniformity and
+FERC VSL G1 Violation Severity Level Assignments Should Not Have the Unintended Consequence of Lowering the Current Level The proposed VSL does not lower the current level of compliance because the requirement Requirement is new.

-VRF and VSL Justifications - PRC-026-1, R1 Guideline 2a: The Single Violation Severity Level Assignment Category for "Binary" Requirements Is Not Consistent Guideline 2b: Violation Severity Level Assignments that Contain Ambiguous Language FERC VSL G3 Violation Severity Level Assignment Should Be Consistent with the Corresponding Requirement The proposed VSL uses similar terminology to that used in the corresponding requirement, and is therefore consistent with the requirement.
+VRF and VSL Justifications - PRC-026-1, R1 of Compliance FERC VSL G2 Violation Severity Level Assignments Should Ensure Uniformity and Consistency in the Determination of Penalties Guideline 2a: The Single Violation Severity Level Assignment Category for "Binary" Requirements Is Not Consistent Guideline 2a: This requirementRequirement is not binary; therefore, this criterion does not apply.
+Guideline 2b: The proposed VSL does not use any ambiguous terminology, thereby supporting uniformity and consistency in the determination of similar penalties for similar violations.
+Guideline 2b: Violation Severity Level Assignments that Contain Ambiguous Language FERC VSL G3 Violation Severity Level Assignment Should Be Consistent with the Corresponding Requirement The proposed VSL uses similar terminology to that used in the corresponding requirement Requirement, and is therefore consistent with the requirement Requirement.
 FERC VSL G4 Violation Severity Level Assignment Should Be Based on A Single Violation, Not on A Cumulative Number of Violations The VSL is based on a single violation and not cumulative violations.